Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 - Then, **duplicate that file** and rename it to something like BruceLeeArtistLayer.xml.
 This will be the file that the artist uses to build up working versions of their artworks.

 Now edit the **config/config.xml** file:
-- Change the <name> tag AND the <source> tag, preserving the .xml
+- Add the artist name to the <name> tag AND the <source> tag (preserving the .xml file extension!)
+- Duplicate the whole <layer> block and change the <name> tag AND the <source> tag to "ArtistLayer."
+ - Save!
+You now need to register these layers in the ArpoiseDirectory.
+See the link in **Next Steps** below.

 ### Image - Edit config.xml File
 ![SetupArtistPorpoise8 edit config xml](images/SetupArtistPorpoise8_editConfigXml.png)

-NOTE: to avoid having all the artist layers pile up in the same place in Japantown, the default GPS location of the layer is in Alviso Marina County Park!
-We will change this, but first we need to rename the artist's layer files, so it is clear which layer belongs to whom, and make a duplicate file so the artist will have one test file and one file for the final artwork.

-1. First the admin has to change the GPS location in the ArpoiseDirectory.
-See link to that tutorial in the [Next Steps](#next-steps) section at the bottom of this page.
-2. Then the artist has to change the GPS location in their own layers (see tutorial on creating augments with porPOIse): https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/README.md

 .
 ## Next Steps